-I already covered the floor-stain-debacle in exhaustive detail… Beware Cabot stain!
-You can see how orangey it is.
-Time and weather will darken the wood, and hopefully by next spring it will be less colorful.
+I already covered the floor-stain-debacle in exhaustive detail… you can see how orangey it is.
+Time and weather will darken the wood, and hopefully, by next spring it will be less… colorful.

 Unless it wants to sand itself in the night… In which case, I would appreciate the opportunity to choose a different stain.